AyushSingal22/AyushSingal22/README.md

 <img alt="Animated Cover" src="images/Ayush cover.gif"> </img>

-- 👋  Hi, I’m Aysuh Singal
+- 👋  Hi, I’m Ayszh Singal
 - 🏫  I graduated with a B.Tech in Computer Science and Design from [IIIT Delhi](https://iiitd.ac.in).
+- 🄰  Working as SDE at [Adobe](https://www.adobe.com)
 - 👀  I am a tech enthusiast & an open-source advocate.
-- 🥅  My Goal for the next few months to try and contribute more to open source.
-- ⚡ Fun fact: I love Formula One.

 ## 🛠 Tools I worked with: